Discover how conversion rate optimization practices can optimize your marketing funnel, helping you not only gain customers but retain them as well

 Attention maps help you determine which areas of web pages are viewed the most by the user taking into consideration the horizontal and vertical scrolling activity.

-Attention maps are best summarized by Peep Laja at ConversionXL:
+Attention maps are best summarized by Peep Laja at CXL:

 Attention maps are useful because they take into account different screen sizes and resolutions, and shows which part of the page has been viewed the most within the user’s browser.
 Understanding attention can help you assess the effectiveness of the page design, especially above the fold area.